-Creating a Fast-Track Strategy Toward Your Preferred FuturePrint PDF
+Creating a Fast-Track Strategy Toward Your Preferred FuturePrint

 By Gerry Riskin | Oct 5, 2010

 Urgent and Important: your firm’s future is not waiting for you!
 It’s marching on, and you need to choose a sensible strategy to guide it.
 But you can’t wait until it’s convenient or comfortable — or worse, until the conditions are perfect — or it will simply never happen.
 In this context, procrastination can be lethal.

 Strategy is all about focus and direction; often, it’s about what your firm does not want to do as much as what it would love to do.
 Without a strategy, even good law firm leaders find them- selves steering around the icebergs without a clear destination, while more strategic competitors are striking out into the deep.
 So if a strategy can create competitive advantage, why do so many firms wander around directionless?
 I believe that as lawyers, it’s precisely our in- telligence and practice experience that get squarely in our way.
 Here are six examples of the lawyer-specific propensities that work against us when se- lecting our strategy — I’ll wager that more than one of these will resonate with you.